iabraham/bioe205/lectures/lec02/index.md

   the behavior is no longer as well ordered or predictable while the describing equation (2) remains still completely deterministic [^4].

-Chaos theory is a deep and rich topic within the field of dynamical systems and could serve as a topic for a semester long course in itself $\dots$ and so we will end our discussion on it with this lecture.
 For more information on the logistic map, see [here](https://www.complexity-explorables.org/flongs/logistic/), which is a tool that allows you to experiment with various parameters in the logistic map system.

+\emphasis{Chaos theory is a deep and rich topic within the field of dynamical systems and could serve as a topic for a semester long course in itself $\dots$ and so we will **end** our discussion on it with this lecture.}

 ### Deterministic signals: periodic, aperiodic, and transient behaviors

 Brushing aside chaotic systems for now, let us return to some properties and definitions that serve to characterize simpler deterministic systems.

-**Periodic Signal** \\
+**Periodic signal** \\
 We briefly mentioned periodic signals above.
 More precisely, a _periodic signal_ is one that repeats the sequence of values exactly after a fixed length of time, known as the _"period"_.
 The mathematical property that is obeyed by a